Indirecta-Technologies/fosd/icomm/Core_Apps.md

 - The user is greeted with a red on black selection menu.
 Use the `UP` and `DOWN` iComm Keys to scroll and `OK` to choose.
 The only choice available on the current version is the Applications debug menu.
 - After selecting the Applications menu, the user can scroll using the previous keys or the mouse scroll wheel, and select an application.
 - After selecting an application, the user will be able to edit live module "self" data such as AppInfo, Configuration strings and booleans.
+- An error simulator tool and a keyboard testing tool have been since added to the debug kit